CribberSix/pygame-markdown/README.md

 ### Markdown element implementations
 The following table gives an overview on which markdown elements are implemented so far and can be displayed correctly.

+A further indented ordered list item (e.g. an item "1.1." under item "1.") can be achieved by four spaces in front of the hyphen.
+Analogue for unordered lists.

 | Element       | Markdown Syntax     | Status |
 | :------------- | :---------- | :---------- |
 |  Heading | # h1 <br/>## h2 <br/>### h3   | DONE |